wangzhezhe/Gorilla/designDoc/scratch.md

 For this expression, the checking function is `avg of data set d`, and the operator is to execute the `comparison operation (>)` (The number 5 can be the parameter associated with the operator), the action is the task `t`.
 The function, operator and the action defined here are the interfaces which can be implemented by different concrete class.

-### how to integrate the dynamic trigger with the staging service
+### how to integrate the trigger with the staging service

 The data is divided into the metadata and the raw data, we could execute the following dynamic trigger at the staging service when there is the update of specific metadata: